rjw57/anglo-saxon/texts/genesis_3_1_19.rst

 | :word:`wife: dsn wif: woman`
 | :word:`Ne: adv.: not, nor`
 | ..
-| :trans:`would perish.
+| :trans:`would perish."
 Then the snake spoke again to the woman.`
 | ..
 | beo ge nateshwon deade, ðeah ðe ge of ðam treowe
 | ..